 How old is Chinese civilization?

-The roots of Chinese civilization stretch back into the deep corridors of prehistory, with the earliest signs of a proto-civilization appearing around 10,000 BCE.
+The roots of Chinese civilization stretch far back into prehistory, with the earliest signs of a proto-civilization appearing around 10,000 BCE.

 However, the generally accepted age of Chinese civilization begins with the emergence of the Xia dynasty, which is traditionally dated to around 2070 BCE.

-This marks the beginning of China's historical period and is based on archaeological evidence and ancient Chinese historical texts.
+This marks the beginning of China's historical period, with the dating based on archaeological evidence and ancient Chinese historical texts.

 What is the oldest dynasty of ancient China?

 Following the Xia, the Shang dynasty (c.
-1600–1046 BCE) provides the earliest undisputed archaeological evidence of Chinese civilization.
+1600–1046 BCE) provided the earliest undisputed archaeological evidence of Chinese civilization.

-The discovery of oracle bones at the site of the last Shang capital, Yinxu, has been pivotal in understanding the Shang era.
+The discovery of oracle bones at the site of the last Shang capital, Yinxu, was pivotal in understanding the Shang era.

-These bones bear inscriptions that are the earliest form of Chinese writing and provide insights into the political, social, and religious life of the time.
+These bones bore inscriptions that are the earliest form of Chinese writing and provide insights into the political, social, and religious life of the time.

-The Zhou dynasty (1046–256 BCE) succeeded the Shang and introduced the Mandate of Heaven, a significant philosophical concept that justified the rule of the king or emperor and laid the foundation for the dynastic rule that characterized much of China's history.
+The Zhou dynasty (1046–256 BCE) succeeded the Shang after the Battle of Muye and introduced the Mandate of Heaven, a significant philosophical concept that justified the rule of the king or emperor and laid the foundation for the dynastic rule that characterized much of China's history.

-The Zhou era also saw the compilation of some of China's most influential philosophical texts, including the works of Confucius and Laozi, during the Eastern Zhou period's Spring and Autumn and Warring States periods.
+The Zhou era also saw the development of some of China's most influential philosophical texts, including the works of Confucius and Laozi, during the Spring and Autumn and Warring States periods of the Eastern Zhou.

 The major dynasties of Chinese history